modwanz/com.modwanz.youtubecom.modwanz.android.apps.youtube/README.md

 Modwanz TuBee
 ==============

-Modwanz TuBee is your ultimate video player, offering a seamless way to play videos without logging in.
-Play videos without connecting to an account, like no one is watching.
-Easily clear your history.
-Create and import playlists.

-Discover and watch millions of free, high-quality videos!
-Keep videos playing while using other apps, making TuBee the perfect tool for video enthusiasts.
+Modwanz TuBee watch videos without logging in, manage playlists, and enjoy background playback.

 ## Releases
 See the following release notes for details.